nick-youngblut/deltaGC/README.md

 __Main application: DNA-SIP (stable isotope probing)__

+## IPYTHON NOTEBOOKS

+Describe the analyzses conducted in the paper:

+Youngblut,ND and Buckley,DH.
+Intra-genomic variation in G+C content and its implications for DNA Stable Isotope Probing (DNA-SIP).
+_In prep_

+The perl scripts in this repo were used in the analyzses.

+The ipython notebooks are in the 'ipynb' directory.

+A list of the accession numbers for all bacterial and archaeal genomes used in the analyzes can be found in the 'accessions' directory.

+## GENERAL DESCRIPTION OF THE SCRIPTS

 These scripts are design to assess how GC content of DNA fragments governs the buoyant density distribution of these fragments in a CsCl gradient.